 JUSTICE Art Contest

-The Humanities Center of Texas Tech and Landmark Arts in the School of Art are calling for original visual art from TTU graduate students, for a juried exhibition on the Humanities Center's 2019-2020 theme: "Justice."
+The Humanities Center and Landmark Arts in the School of Art present original visual art from TTU graduate students, in a juried exhibition on the Humanities Center's 2019-2020 theme: "Justice."
 The exhibition will open on February 7, 2020 at the School of Art Satellite Gallery at CASP in the downtown arts district during the First Friday Art Trail.
-An awards reception will be held a week later; two works will be selected by a jury of TTU faculty for first- and second-place prizes of $750 and $250 dollars, respectively.
-Any graduate student currently enrolled at Texas Tech is eligible to submit to this call.
+An awards reception will be held just prior, 5 – 6 pm; two works will be selected by a jury of TTU faculty for first- and second-place prizes of $750 and $250 dollars, respectively.